BA Modern Languages & Cultures (BAMLC)

 You can combine any of our 10 languages, but there are some restrictions: Italian and Catalan offer language only and those keen to start with Luxembourgish, will have to wait until second year.

-When you’ve picked your two language packages you fill the rest of your timetable with option modules.
-That can be another course in one of your languages, a school-wide, or even a university-wide course.
+When you’ve picked your two language packages you fill the rest of your timetable with guided module choices from across the University.
+That can be another course in one of your languages, a school-wide, or even a university-wide course from a guided selection.